 Having a nutty porridge in the morning?
 A splash of milk thistle oil will complement its flavours.
 Or how about pasta for lunch?
 Make like the Italians but swap your olive oil for a drizzle of milk thistle as a finishing touch.

-Be creative, have fun and explore the way milk thistle best fits into your diet.
+Be creative, have fun and explore how it fits best into your diet.

-It’s important to remember that milk thistle is a pretty powerful ingredient.
+It’s important to remember that it is a pretty powerful ingredient.
 It is being researched extensively for its medicinal applications.
 In short, it isn’t an ingredient that will go unnoticed in your body!

 As with every food you eat, listen to your body and experiment with amounts until you find the one that’s right for you.
 You might like to take milk thistle every day, or just now and again as an ingredient in your favourite dishes.